saropa/saropa_dart_utils/code.of.conduct.md

 `END`

-> `When a person can't find a deep sense of meaning, they distract themselves with pleasure.`
+> `When a person can’t find a deep sense of meaning, they distract themselves with pleasure.`
 > -`Vicktor Frankl`